 Week 3 (Days 17 – 23): Aerobic Efforts

-This week is the first half of luteal phase.
+Right after ovulation comes the first week of the luteal phase.
 During this time, you may find you do better with aerobic training.
 Moderate loads and longer, less intense workouts are ideal.
 Bike rides, trail runs, or circuit-style training are all great options.
 As you start to move towards the end of this week, taper your training off according to how your body is feeling as you experience PMS symptoms.
 Be sure to remain hydrated and be mindful of the fact that your core temperature has increased.